socjopata/Flexible-Dice-Roller/README.md

 Flexible-Dice-Roller
 ====================

-A Dice Roller for IOS written using RubyMotion
+A Dice Roller for iOS written using RubyMotion